Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 Then task complete!
 Otherwise, feel free to ask questions in the comments.

 ### Setup Miniconda on Centos
-Anaconda is a break package system for Python data analyst tools.
+Anaconda is a great package system for Python data analyst tools.
 It takes care of a lot of silly stuff.
 Miniconda is the commandline version fo Anaconda, which we will be using.

 Install it by entering the following and agreeing to the terms.
 ```bash